ckrez/it358-chn/docs/first_honeypot.md

 ![Screenshot 1](img/hp_deploy_1.png)

 Next, Copy the "Deploy Command" from the web interface.
-Switch to the SSH terminal for your honeypot host and paste the "Deploy Command" into the terminal for workshop-chn-hp-$TEAM.security.duke.edu.
+Switch to the SSH terminal for your honeypot host and create a configuration directory for this honeypot (in this case, cowrie):

+``
+mkdir ~/cowrie && cd ~/cowrie
+``

+Paste the "Deploy Command" into the terminal for the **Honeypot host**.
 The script will generate the appropriate `docker-compose.yml` and `sysconfig` files, then start the docker-compose process to retrieve and run the images.
 Your output should look similar to the below: